Create an Account - Increase your productivity, customize your experience, and engage in information you care about.

 Show All Answers

 Make sure you can meet the terms of the sale.
-Be ready to make your deposit at the time of sale.
 Caution: This is a Court function; if the sale is not completed, you are subject to being held in contempt of court and losing your deposit.

 Liens are marshaled, (placed in order and paid in order), and paid from the sale proceeds.
 A deficiency judgment may be granted to the plaintiff against the defendant (homeowner), if enough money is not generated at the sale.
 The liens are then canceled against the property.
 The exception is a Federal Lien, (which will be on file at the Henry County Recorder’s Office).